MentitaRol/Generating-context-free-grammar/README.md

 The grammar is simply cleaner and more modular, but it doesn't change to a stricter or more powerful type.

+### Time Complexity

+Since our grammar is Type 2 (Context-Free Grammar):

+*** Original Grammar: ***

+In the worst case, the time complexity is **O(n³)** because we use the CYK algorithm for parsing.
+This algorithm works by considering all possible combinations of substrings and non-terminal symbols.
+(GeeksforGeeks, 2020)

+*** Unambiguous Grammar and Left Recursion: ***

+At this stage, our grammar has been modified to eliminate ambiguity and remove left recursion.
+As a result, we are now using an LL(1) parser, which allows for a worst-case time complexity of **O(n)**.

 ## References
 GeeksforGeeks.
 (April 2, 2025).
 Introduction to Syntax Analysis in Compiler Design.
 GeeksforGeeks. https://www.geeksforgeeks.org/introduction-to-syntax-analysis-in-compiler-design/